FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 ## UI page for custom route step

-This section of the document explains how to plug the custom developed AdvancedRouting step page into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>Admin UI.
+This section of the document explains how to plug the custom developed AdvancedRouting step page into {{< SecureTransport/componentshortname  >}}Admin UI.

-After the deployment of the JAR, you can verify the step is plugged in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> using the REST API:
+After the deployment of the JAR, you can verify the step is plugged in {{< SecureTransport/componentshortname  >}} using the REST API:

     https://<host>:<port>/api/v1.4/routeStepsMetadata